-By dragging the five yellow squares on a U-turn arrow, you can adjust almost every characteristic of the arrow, as shown in Figure 4.
-Most of the arrow shapes comprise more than one yellow square, which alter the arrowhead, lines, curves, etc.
+By dragging the five yellow square handles on a U-turn arrow, you can adjust almost every characteristic of the arrow, as shown in Figure 4.
+Most of the arrow shapes comprise more than one yellow square handles, which alter the arrowhead, lines, curves, etc.

 Figure 4: A U-turn Arrow with a modified curve and arrowhead